What is Leader in Me?

 Dr. Bryan C. Jack Elementary

-Today, there are more than 600 schools around the world that have earned Lighthouse certification by meeting the following criteria:
+Today, less than 20 schools around the world have earned Legacy recognition by meeting the following criteria:

 FAQs